-AWS IoT Greengrass 1.11 is now available.
+Amazon IoT Greengrass 1.11 is now available.
 With this release, IoT Greengrass introduces multiple new features including System Health Telemetry, enhancements to Stream Manager, and support for Python 3.8.

 Stream Manager now allows you to update stream configuration dynamically, such as change the size of existing streams to manage amount of data uploaded to the cloud, or pause and resume export of streams.
-Moreover, Stream Manager now enables you to export data automatically to Amazon S3 (in addition to the already supported targets of AWS IoT Analytics and Amazon Kinesis).
+Moreover, Stream Manager now enables you to export data automatically to Amazon S3 (in addition to the already supported targets of Amazon IoT Analytics and Amazon Kinesis).

 With this release, you can configure the port number used for internal communication between Greengrass Core system components.
 You can also configure the timeout setting for this port.
 For instance, if your Greengrass Core is running on resource constrained devices or in slow network environments, you can increase the timeout period to allow for Greengrass internal communication to complete during processing spikes or device startups.
 In addition, the limit on number of Greengrass aware devices per Greengrass group has increased from 200 to 2500, and the limit on number of subscriptions per Greengrass group has increased from 1000 to 10000, enabling you to connect more devices to a Greengrass Core.